matthieugomez/benchmark-stata-r/README.md

 In summary, Stata appears to be much more optimized than base R for typical data manipulations.
 Yet, this difference is completely reversed once one takes into account recent R packages such as `data.table` and `felm`.
 These packages, mostly written in C, make R an order of magnitude faster than Stata for common data analysis.

 The dataset and the code I used to produce these graphs are available below.

+If you are a Stata user and you want to know more about R, you may be interested in other things I wrote: an [online guide to R](http://www.princeton.edu/~mattg/statar/) and the [statar package](http://cran.r-project.org/package=statar).

 Any feedback is welcome!

 ## Code